Ilanchz/Employee-Management-Frontend/README.md

     - To send a post request to a particualr organisation collection to update the particular employee (Employee SOEID)

 (Important) REST API must be built using spring boot

+Readme for the front end is withing the folder